 Regular funding for the National Nanotechnology Infrastructure Network (NNIN), which supports a major portion of CNF operations, ceased at the end of February 2014 - the end of the ten-year funding period.
 The National Science Foundation (NSF) has stated its conviction to support a future infrastructure network program and is in the process of conferring with the nanoscale engineering and science community to define the priorities and processes for running such a program.
 In the interim, NNIN and CNF have been awarded partial funding for an 18-month period, extending through August 2015.
 While no major changes will occur over the short term, the outcome of the current funding process may have long-term consequences for all CNF users.

 We thank those of you from the NNIN user community who have provided input to NSF during the past few months.

-We are currently awaiting announcements from NSF regarding their process for forming a follow on funding opportunity for a nanotechnology infrastructure network.
+We are currently awaiting announcements from NSF regarding any new call for proposals for a future nanotechnology infrastructure network.
 We will keep the CNF community informed as soon as we have any updated information.

 We are currently experiencing issues with the "Contact" web page.

 Please send mail to userprogram<at>cnf.cornell.edu in the interim.

 The Cornell NanoScale Science & Technology Facility (CNF)

 is a national user facility that supports a broad range of nanoscale science and technology projects by providing state-of-the-art resources coupled with expert staff support.
 2014 will mark our 37th year in operation.
 Research at CNF encompasses physical sciences, engineering, and life sciences, and has a strong inter-disciplinary emphasis.
 Over 800 users per year (50% of whom come from outside Cornell) use the fabrication, synthesis, computation, characterization, and integration resources of CNF to build structures, devices, and systems from atomic to complex length-scales.